-Portland Parks & Recreation, Harper's Playground, Parks Commissioner Amanda Fritz, and community partners including Gateway Area Business Association, joined neighbors to celebrate the groundbreaking of Gateway Discovery Park on Saturday, May 7.
+Portland Parks & Recreation, Harper's Playground, Parks Commissioner Amanda Fritz, and community partners including Gateway Area Business Association, joined neighbors to celebrate the groundbreaking of Gateway Discovery Park on Saturday, May 7, 2016.
 Construction is now underway, and the grand opening will be held on Saturday, August 4, 2018 from 10am-3pm.

 PROJECT UPDATE - January 28, 2016